Audubon Park: A Brief History to 1886

 Miss S (sic) Grinnell, daughter of Mr. George B. Grinnell, of the Hemlocks, Audubon Park, was married yesterday at the residence of her parents to Mr. Newell Martin.
 The Rev. H. Morton Reed, of the Church of the Intercession, Washington Heights, performed the ceremony, which was private.
 At the reception about 250 guests were present.
 The drawing rooms were decorated in a novel manner with screens of woven hemlock, cherry blossoms, and lilies…Mr. George Bird Grinnell, brother of the bride, was best man.
 Among the guests at the reception were Mr. and Mrs. William S. Wheelich [Wheelock], Mr. and Mrs. Shepherd F. Knapp, the Hon.
 And Mrs. William D. Bishop, of Bridgeport, and ex-Gov. and Mrs. English.
 The wedding dinner was served by Pinard.

 Blake built Newell and Laura Martin a house next to the one he had built for Helen and William Page a few years earlier, along the line of the future 157th Street.
-Martin, who stood more than six feet tall, was a sharp contrast to his five-foot-three wife Laura.
+Martin, who stood more than six feet tall, towered over his five-foot-three wife Laura.
 While she had divided an idyllic childhood between Audubon Park and the Grinnell family farm in Connecticut, Martin was born and educated in China, where his father was a missionary and teacher.
 Martin returned to the United Stated to attend Yale and met the three elder Grinnell brothers: Frank and he were members of Yale’s graduating class of 1875, Morton was a year younger, and George Bird, who had graduated several years earlier, had returned to Yale for PhD studies, while he worked in the museum with Dr. Marsh.
 After Yale, Martin attended Columbia Law School and then practiced law with Man & Parsons, before forming his own company in partnership with Charles Robinson.
-Martin’s numerous community and political activities suggest that he was far more gregarious than the Grinnell sons; he served on numerous corporate boards and was extremely active in local affairs, where his leadership and advocacy would be key in ensuring that both the subway and Riverside Drive would have maximum advantages for the Grinnell family.
+Martin’s leadership and advocacy would be key in determining Audubon Park's future.